lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 Now let's learn exactly what happened in that video.

-# Test Firmware
+# Test Firmware for PineTime Firmware Update

-TODO

-The PineTime firmware used for testing is located here...
+The PineTime firmware used for testing Firmware Update is located here...

 [`pinetime-rust-mynewt/releases/tag/v4.1.1`](https://github.com/lupyuen/pinetime-rust-mynewt/releases/tag/v4.1.1)

 [`pinetime-rust-mynewt/releases/tag/v4.1.2`](https://github.com/lupyuen/pinetime-rust-mynewt/releases/tag/v4.1.2)

-Before the test, the following files were flashed to PineTime...
+Before the Firmware Update test, the following files were flashed manually to PineTime (via ST-Link or Raspberry Pi)...

 | Firmware Component | Binary File | From | Flash To | At Address | Remarks |
 | :--- |  :--- |  :--- |  :--- |  :--- | :--- |